Peter Barlow (mathematician): Work in physics and engineering

 In collaboration (1827–1832) with optician George Dollond, Barlow built an achromatic lens that utilized liquid carbon disulfide.
 (Achromatic lenses were important optical elements of improved telescopes.)
 In 1833, Barlow built an achromatic doublet lens of joined flint glass and crown glass.
 A derivative of this design, named a Barlow lens, is widely used in modern astronomy and photography as an optical element to increase both achromatism and magnification.

 In 1823, he was made a fellow of the Royal Society.
 Two years later, he received its Copley Medal for his work on correcting the deviation in ship compasses caused by the presence of iron in the hull.
 Some of his magnetic research was done in collaboration with Samuel Hunter Christie.
 He conducted early experimental and observational studies on the origins of terrestrial magnetism.
-He is credited with the eponymous Barlow's wheel (an early homopolar electric motor) and with Barlow's law (an incorrect formula of electrical conductance).
+He is credited with Barlow's wheel (an early homopolar electric motor) and with Barlow's law (an incorrect formula of electrical conductance).

 Barlow investigated a suggestion made by André-Marie Ampère in 1820 that an electromagnetic telegraph could be made by deflecting a compass needle with an electric current.
 In 1824 Barlow proclaimed the idea impractical after he found that the effect on the compass seriously diminished "with only 200 feet of wire".
 Barlow, and other eminent scientists of the time who agreed with him, are criticised for retarding the development of the telegraph.
 A decade passed between Ampère's paper being read at the Paris Academy of Sciences and William Ritchie building the first demonstration electromagnetic telegraph.
 In Barlow's defence, Ampère's design did not enclose the compass in a multiplying coil, as Ritchie's demonstrator did, so the effect would have been very weak at a distance.

 Steam locomotion received much attention at Barlow's hands and he sat on the railway commissions of 1836, 1839, 1842 and 1845.
 He also conducted several investigations for the newly formed Railway Inspectorate in the early 1840s.

 Barlow made several contributions to the theory of strength of materials, including Essay on the strength and stress of timber (1817) which contains experimental data collected at Woolwich.
 The sixth edition (1867) of this work was prepared by Barlow's two sons after his death and contains a biography of their father.
 Barlow also applied his knowledge of materials to the design of bridges.
 His sons Peter W. Barlow and William Henry Barlow became notable civil engineers of the 19th century.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1832.

 Following his death in 1862 at his home in Charlton, he was buried in Charlton Cemetery.